Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 The Details: This award is for Air Force dependents.
 They must be a child of active duty, a Title 10 reservist on extended active duty, a Title 32 guard performing full-time active duty, in the retired reserve, retired, or a deceased Air Force service member.

 The recipient may not reach the age of 24 during the award year.
-They will need to be a high school graduate enrolled or accepted as a full-time undergraduate at an accredited college, university, vocational, or trade school.
+They must be a high school graduate enrolled or accepted as a full-time undergraduate at an accredited college, university, vocational, or trade school.
 The specific amount will correlate to a student’s particular level of financial need.

 Website for more information and to apply for this grant: link